Nizzlay/nizzlay.com/content/pages/wishlist.md

 - [**Water meter**](https://www.homewizard.com/nl/watermeter/): I don't care that much about live tracking the consumption.
 Mainly to be used so I don't have to go underground into our crawl space once a year to report our consumption to the utilities company.
 - **3D Printer**: I'm fascinated whenever I see what people can make using a 3D printer.
 Especially for organising stuff, there seems to be an interesting community.
 - [**TRMNL**](https://usetrmnl.com/): Statusboards throughout the house.
+- **Casio W-800H**: For the 99% of the time I just need a watch to check the time.
+Smart watches are only useful for workouts, and I rarely track those.

 ## Workout
 - **Punchbag**: Water-air style, so that it can be left outdoors.
 150 CM or 180 CM, so I can also do low kicks.